jngumy/chat-multi-thread-simulator/README.md

 * Java Serializer
 * Java Swing and UI Layouts

-We used design Patterns like Singleton, MVC (Model-View-Controller), Observer-Observable, Template Method and Factory to solve different problems.
+We used design Patterns like Singleton, MVC (Model-View-Controller), Observer-Observable, Template Method, Decorator and Factory to solve different problems.

 ## Preview